hafizsyaqif/jackbdu.github.io/_posts/2018-03-25-getting-started-with-premiere.md

 ![Timeline with Media]({{ site.baseurl }}/media/{{ page.categories[0] }}/getting-started-with-premiere/timeline-with-media.png)

-We start by dragging media to the timeline of the sequence we created.
+After marking, we can drag and drop the clips to the timeline of the sequence we created.
 Note that there are two different types of tracks in timeline, one for video and one for audio.
 And the larger the video track number is, the closer the clip is to us.
 In other words, the clips on a video track with larger track number blocks the clips on a video track with smaller track number.
 In contrary, all audio plays together.

 ![Selection Tool]({{ site.baseurl }}/media/{{ page.categories[0] }}/getting-started-with-premiere/selection-tool.png)